The Long-Term Swap Rate and a General Analysis of Long-Term Interest Rates: Relation between Long-Term Rates

-for $c, C \in \mathbb{R}_{+}, c < C$.
+For the sake of simplicity we now assume a tenor structure with $T_{i} - T_{i-1} = \delta$ for all $i \in \mathbb{N}\! \setminus\! \left\{0\right\}$.
 This is of course the case when we extrapolate the long-term swap rate by OIS contracts existing on the market.
-We choose this setting in order to focus on the behaviour of the bond price for $T \rightarrow \infty$, i.e.\,\,of the long-term bond defined in \eqref{Long_Bond}, independently of the maturity distances in the tenor structure.
+We choose this setting in order to focus on the behaviour of the bond price for $T \rightarrow \infty$, i.e.\,\,of $P$ defined in \eqref{Long_Bond}, independently of the maturity distances in the tenor structure.